General terms and conditions and rate provisions

 In summary, the following points must be observed when submitting a notification to the Office for Communications:

-- The obligation to notify of or publish rate provisions applies to providers to the extent that it concerns standardised services for consumers, microenterprises and small businesses.
-Individual or customised solutions for other companies are not subject to notification or publication.
+- The obligation to notify and publish TR applies to providers insofar as they offer standardized services for consumers, micro-enterprises, and small businesses.
+Individual or tailor-made solutions for other companies are not subject to notification or publication requirements.

-- If changes are to be made to GTC or rate provisions that are not exclusively favourable to the end user, a notification and publication period of two months (cf. Art.
-7 para.
-2 of Ordinance on Electronic Communication Networks and Services) applies.
-The provisions of the General Civil Code and the Consumer Protection Act remain unaffected.
+- If a modification to the GTC or TR is not exclusively beneficial to the end user, a notification and publication period of three months applies (see Art.
+15 para.
+3 VKND).
+The provisions of the General Civil Code (ABGB) and the Consumer Protection Act (KSchG) remain unaffected.

 2. Which providers must make a notification?